pytroll/pytroll-collectors/doc/source/index.rst

 * The chain starts with :ref:`trollstalker` to monitor files.
   :ref:`trollstalker` uses inotify and sends a `posttroll`_ message when a file appears.
-* This message is received by :ref:`segment-gatherer`.
+* This message is received by :ref:`gatherer`.
 Depending on the reception system, a single MetOp AVHRR overpass may produce multiple files.
-  :ref:`segment-gatherer` determines what files belong together and sends a posttroll message containing all those filenames.
+  :ref:`gatherer` determines what files belong together in a region and sends a posttroll message containing all those filenames.
-* The message with one or more filenames is received by :ref:`gatherer`.
-  The role of :ref:`gatherer` is to determine what files cover the area of interest.
-It will product a posttroll message containing those files (or, if none do, it will produce no message and processing will stop).
 * AVHRR data need preprocessing with the external software `AAPP`_ before `Satpy`_ can read the data.
 This preprocessing can be done with `aapp-runner`_, For this preprocessing, it is advantageous to pass a single